to Madison County, Illinois

 program is intended to recognize highways that are outstanding examples of

-scenic, historic, recreational, cultural, archeological, and/or natural
+scenic, historic, recreational, cultural, archaeological, and/or natural

 qualities.
 The Meeting of the Great Rivers Scenic Byway area met the necessary